 Boredom and excitement are probably alien to these people, I thought mildly.
 Yet I otherwise radiated a sense of relaxed generosity.
 Most men my age would be hanging back in the path and sniggering about these ornithologists, but I was impressed by my own maturity.
 These people were also a step up from the English who we had met earlier, though they had the same cringing appearance, if not hung over their shoulders like a sack then still somewhere in their eyes.

 Things were not going well.
-We trooped off to one hide and, once crowded inside, we gazed out over an expanse of mud which was devoid of any living thing.
+We trooped off to one hide and, once crowded inside, we gazed out over an expanse of mud that was devoid of any living thing.
 Climbing out again, we trooped off on a laborious route around countless thickets and hillocks to a second hide and then gazed out over a second scene of brown slime and unmoving water.
 By now, the bird-watchers were looking dejected and my friend with the tablet was hovering shamefaced behind his disappointed wife.
 Marco was no longer speaking now, and even he was stamping along with an unusually grim expression on his face.

 I was hoping that everything would pick up at the third hide.
 Inside, we surveyed miles of naked mud without seeing a single dot of life, but then Marco pulled at James’ sleeve and hissed, “over there!
 Look!”